Jonathan Schoop Player Props: Tigers vs. White Sox

 - He has not hit a home run in his 30 games this season.

-- Schoop has an RBI in one game this season, and it was more than one in that game.
+- Schoop has driven in a run in one game this year, and it was more than one in that game.

-- He has scored in five of 30 games so far this season.
+- He has scored in five games this year (16.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.